 After being heavily recruited by schools from coast to coast, the 6’8” Evans chose to sign with the University of Southern California.
-He left there after two seasons and transferred to the University of Nevada at Las Vegas.
-After his junior season, he was drafted by the Detroit Pistons during the eighth round of the 1978 NBA draft, but he returned to UNLV and in 55 games, averaged 17.9 points his Senior year.
+He left after two seasons and transferred to the University of Nevada at Las Vegas.
+After his junior season, he was drafted by the Detroit Pistons during the eighth round of the 1978 NBA draft, but he returned to UNLV and, in 55 games, averaged 17.9 points his senior year.

 One of his college career highlights was outplaying future NBA Hall of Famer Larry Bird in the Pizza Hut All-Star Classic after his senior season.

 Evans played one season in the National Basketball Association (NBA) as a member of the Detroit Pistons during the 1979–80 season.
 Earl averaged 4.4 points and 2.1 rebounds; however, his NBA career was shortened due to injuries.